Information for Exams Officers at schools/colleges looking to offer admissions tests

 If you wish to apply to become a centre, please complete and submit the Centre Approval Form.

-To accommodate the differing needs of institutions, there are three types of Admissions Testing centres, all of which have eligibility to administer our suite of assessments:
+To accommodate the differing needs of institutions, there are three types of Admissions Testing centres, all of which have eligibility to administer our suite of tests:

-Your contact details will appear on our website and candidates will be able to contact you directly about registering to take a test at your centre.
+Your contact details will appear on our Find a centre page and candidates will be able to contact you directly about registering to take a test at your centre.

 Your contact details will not appear on our website and you will only administer tests for your own students.